aniftyco/laravel-attachments/README.md

 - 🎯 **Simple API** - Easy-to-use casts for single and multiple attachments
 - 🔄 **Automatic Cleanup** - Automatically delete files when models are deleted
-- ✅ **File Validation** - Built-in validation for file size, type, and extensions
 - 🔗 **URL Generation** - Generate public and temporary URLs for attachments
 - 📦 **Multiple Storage Disks** - Support for any Laravel filesystem disk
 - 🗂️ **Organized Storage** - Automatic folder organization with customizable paths